 Remember, there are more variables that go into the ordering process than just safety stock.
 Safety stock simply calculates the amount of extra stock that should be added to overall inventory and gives an indication on when to reorder.

 Calculating safety stock correctly can save considerable amounts of money otherwise missed from stockouts or wasted in overstocked inventory.
 Using a software management system like SkuVault to keep detailed accounts of sales and ordering processes increases the accuracy and ease of calculating safety stock.

 Entrepreneurs and Operation Managers who understand their product and have data on past sales can expect higher inventory efficiency and higher revenue returns.
 Use this chart to reference your products and calculate your safety stock today.

 Did you find this article informative?
-Our Operations Consultants can help you with a plan to optimize your business when you schedule a demo. cLICK THE BUTTON TO THE LEFT OR GIVE THEM A CALL AT (800) 641-4507.
+Our Operations Consultants can help you with a plan to optimize your business when you schedule a demo.
+GIVE THEM A CALL AT (800) 641-4507.